Training structure

 5 creditsContinuous and fed-batch bioprocess engineering

-3 creditsProject and risk management
+3 creditsProject management and risk management

-Multidisciplinary Lab project 2
+Multidisciplinary Lab Project 2

 6 credits